Last Updated on

 - If using active dry yeast, you will have to dissolve it into the water as well.

-You can mix the ingredients for the whole wheat or whole spelt bread in a matter of minutes, then bake it without letting it rise, you don’t even have to preheat the oven.
+You can mix the ingredients in a matter of minutes, then bake it without letting it rise, you don’t even have to preheat the oven.
 There is also no kneading involved either.

 - Take one bowl and place it on the scale (if using a scale, cup measuring works as well).
 Pour in the lukewarm water and crumble the fresh yeast into the water.
 Stir until dissolved.